asood-life/into-the-wild/README.md

       <b>Marker Clusters</b>: highlight the presence of nearby fauna using cluster of markers based on the user's location.
    </li>
    <li>
-      <b>Centralized Server and Fog Computing</b>: levergaing a central server to store animal locations and efficiently dispatch them to connected devices, resulting in a notable reduction in both latency and overhead.
+      <b>Centralized Server and Fog Computing</b>: levergaing a central server to store animal locations and securely dispatch them to connected devices, resulting in a notable reduction in both latency and overhead.
    </li>
 </ul>